rubo77/set_resolution.py/README.md

 ###How to use
 1. Copy the script below into an empty file, save it as `set_resolution.py`
-2. In the head of the script, set your default resolution, in the line:
+2. In the head of the script, set your default resolution and scaling factor:

-        #--- set the default resolution below
+        #--- set default settings below
         default = "3200x1800"
+        defaultScalingFactor = 2
         #---

-3. In *the very same directory* (folder), create a textfile, *exactly* named: `set_resolution.conf`.
-In this textfile, set the desired application or process, followed by a space, followed by the desired resolution.
-One application or script per line, looking like:
+3. In *the very same directory* (folder), create a textfile, *exactly* named: `procsdata.txt`.
+Define one application or script per line:

- ![enter image description here][4]
+    * the desired application or process
+    * followed by a space
+    * followed by the desired resolution
+    * followed by a space
+    * followed by the desired scaling factor. .

+    Example:

+        java 1920x1080 1
+        gedit 1920x1080 1

 4. Run the script by the command:

         python3 ./set_resolution.py